Didn’t have time to write in detail

 Day 3: Citadel Outlets -> Santa Barbara

-- My mom wants shopping so yeah.
+- My mom wanted shopping so yeah.
 After that we headed north.

 Day 4: Santa Barbara -> Solvang -> Pismo Beach -> San Luis Obispo